 HIV can also cause fatigue because it impairs immune system function.
 Most people report an increase in energy after beginning to take antiretroviral medication.

-Fatigue is among the early symptoms of HIV that can appear within the first 2–4 weeks after a person has contracted the virus, along with other flu-like symptoms, such as:
+Fatigue is among the early symptoms of HIV that can appear within the first

 - muscle aches